 And so we arrive at the title of this piece, namely the Real Academy in Exile.
 The Real Academy in Exile is not a band of cronies that a learned robber baron has granted refuge in his or her particular fiefdom of academe.
-The Real Academy in Exile consists of intellectuals who are exiled not just by their states or governments, but by the very networks of graft established by the likes of Konuk.
+The Real Academy in Exile consists of intellectuals who are exiled not just by their states or governments, but by the very cliques established by the likes of Konuk.
 The Real Academy in Exile is made up of individuals whom such networks cannot suffer precisely because they are unique, because their work is authentic, and because their way of seeing the world is not replicable by the next stooge on the list.
 The Real Academy in Exile knows that it needn’t live in thrall to scholarly gatekeepers, for the only thing they guard is the gate itself, a gate that has no walls on either end.
 Unlike Kafka’s nameless man who waits a lifetime rather than passing through, all we have to do is walk around the gate, and we will find each other.

 My call goes out to the Real Academy in Exile: we have work to do.
 We must share our stories with the world, shining the spotlight on Konuk and her ilk.
 Not because it will change the system, for as soon as they are exposed, the system will simply spit them out and replace them.
 No, we must do it because it will let them know that there is a price to pay for becoming the next Konuk, and that price is living in fear of being found out and living in shame once they are.